TensorSocket: Shared Data Loading for Deep Learning Training: Abstract

 \section{Abstract}

 Training deep learning models is a repetitive and resource-intensive process.
-Data scientists often train several models before landing on set of parameters (e.g., hyper-parameter tuning), model architecture (e.g., neural architecture search), among other things that yields the highest accuracy.
-The computational efficiency of these training tasks depends highly on how well we can supply the training process with training data.
-The repetitive nature of these tasks results in the same data processing pipelines running over and over exacerbating the need for and costs of computational resources.
+Data scientists often train several models before landing on a set of parameters (e.g., hyper-parameter tuning) and model architecture (e.g., neural architecture search), among other things that yield the highest accuracy.
+The computational efficiency of these training tasks depends highly on how well the training data is supplied to the training process.
+The repetitive nature of these tasks results in the same data processing pipelines running over and over, exacerbating the need for and costs of computational resources.

-In this paper, we present \tensorsockets to reduce the computational needs of deep learning training by enabling simultaneous training processes to share the same data loader. \tensorsockets mitigates CPU-side bottlenecks in cases where the collocated training workloads have high throughput on GPU, but are held back by lower data-loading throughput on CPU. \tensorsockets achieves this by reducing redundant computations across collocated training processes and leveraging modern GPU-GPU interconnects.
-We demonstrate the hardware- and pipeline-agnostic nature of \tensorsockets and evaluate it using a variety of training scenarios.
+In this paper, we present \tensorsockets to reduce the computational needs of deep learning training by enabling simultaneous training processes to share the same data loader. \tensorsockets mitigates CPU-side bottlenecks in cases where the collocated training workloads have high throughput on GPU, but are held back by lower data-loading throughput on CPU. \tensorsockets achieves this by reducing redundant computations and data duplication across collocated training processes and leveraging modern GPU-GPU interconnects.
+While doing so, \tensorsockets is able to train and balance differently-sized models and serve multiple batch sizes simultaneously and is hardware- and pipeline-agnostic in nature.

-Our evaluation shows that \tensorsockets enables scenarios that are infeasible without data sharing, increases training throughput by up to $100\%$, and when utilizing cloud instances, \tensorsockets achieves cost savings of $50\%$ by reducing the hardware resource needs on the CPU side.
-Furthermore, \tensorsockets outperforms the state-of-the-art solutions for shared data loading such as CoorDL and Joader.
-It is easier to use, maintain, and deploy, and either achieves higher or matches the throughput of other solutions while requiring less CPU resources.
+Our evaluation shows that \tensorsockets enables scenarios that are infeasible without data sharing, increases training throughput by up to $100\%$, and when utilizing cloud instances, achieves cost savings of $50\%$ by reducing the hardware resource needs on the CPU side.
+Furthermore, \tensorsockets outperforms the state-of-the-art solutions for shared data loading such as CoorDL and Joader; it is easier to deploy and maintain and either achieves higher or matches their throughput while requiring fewer CPU resources.